harphub/harpIO/README.md

-**harpIO** provides a set of read and write functions for harp plus the option to transform gridded data to point data, cross sections or other grids at read time. **harpIO** is able to read grib1, grib2, FA, NetCDF and vfld files from weather forecast / climate models; station observations from vobs files, radar / satellite observations from HDF5 files and in house databases at selected meteorological institutes.
+**harpIO** provides a set of read and write functions for harp plus the option to transform gridded data to point data, cross sections or other grids at read time. **harpIO** is able to read *grib1*, *grib2*, *FA*, *NetCDF* and *vfld* files from weather forecast / climate models;
+station observations from *vobs* files, radar / satellite observations from *HDF5* files and in the future from in-house databases at selected meteorological institutes.
 Some of these formats require support packages to be installed and you will be given advice on which packages to install when you attempt to read those data.

 ## Installation